yangjc-xu/yangjc-xu.github.io/_pages/about.md

   - /about.html
 ---

+I am an Assistant Professor in the [Department of Statistics and Actuarial Science](https://uwaterloo.ca/statistics-and-actuarial-science/) at the [University of Waterloo](https://uwaterloo.ca).

-I am a fifth-year Ph.D. student in the [Department of Biostatistics](https://sph.unc.edu/bios/biostatistics/) at the [University of North Carolina at Chapel Hill](https://www.unc.edu), co-advised by Drs.
+I received my Ph.D. in Biostatistics from the [University of North Carolina at Chapel Hill](https://www.unc.edu) in 2024, co-advised by Drs.
 [Danyu Lin](https://sph.unc.edu/adv_profile/danyu-lin-phd/) and [Donglin Zeng](https://sph.umich.edu/faculty-profiles/zeng-donglin.html).
-Prior to that, I received my Bachelor’s degree in Statistics from the [School of Mathematical Sciences](https://www.math.pku.edu.cn/) at [Peking University](https://english.pku.edu.cn) in 2019.
+Before that, I received my B.S. in Statistics from the [School of Mathematical Sciences](https://www.math.pku.edu.cn/) at [Peking University](https://english.pku.edu.cn) in 2019.

-I will join the [Department of Statistics and Actuarial Science](https://uwaterloo.ca/statistics-and-actuarial-science/) at the [University of Waterloo](https://uwaterloo.ca) as an Assistant Professor in Summer 2024.

 Research Interests
 ======